Security

 Every Mac comes with antivirus detection built in. macOS includes a technology called XProtect, which scans your Mac for malware using a database of virus signatures maintained by Apple.
 This is enabled by default, so you don’t need to do anything to use it.
 If you download malware and try to run it, XProtect can detect it and stop it from running.

-3. Make sure Install Security Responses and system files are activated.
+3. Make sure Install Security Responses and system files is activated.

 Open your Mac's System Settings, click 'General', followed by 'Software Update'.
 Here you'll be able to check security updates are on.